 A lot of copying is however often needed, especially within teaching.
 Therefore, there is a special agreement (the copying agreement) between the University and the organisation Bonus Copyright Access (formerly Bonus Presskopia).
 The agreement entered into force on 1 January 2014 and contains a number of new items since previous agreement.
 Among others, the agreement covers both students and teaching staff, and it provides further opportunities for copying and sharing materials digitally for teaching purposes.

 Teaching staff and students may copy and share both Swedish and internationally published works.
 But the agreement does not give the right to copy (download, record, et cetera) moving images and recorded works.

 If the University needs to copy or share copyrighted material beyond what is allowed under the agreement, it must apply for permission from the person who owns the copyright to the material.

-For more detailed information on the agreement and its conditions, see Bonus Copyright Access' website - Copy and Share Protected Material within Higher Education Institutions, where the following relevant documents can be found:
+For more detailed information on the agreement and its conditions, please click on this link to reach Bonus Copyright Access' website - Copy and Share Protected Material within Higher Education Institutions (opens in the same window).
+There you will find the following relevant documents:

 - General terms and conditions for reproduction and making available at higher education institutions, effective from 2014 (HEI Agreement)

 - Guide to reproduction at higher education institutions